 The Working Group in African Political Economy (WGAPE) brings together faculty and advanced graduate students in Economics and Political Science who combine field research experience in Africa with training in political economy methods.
 It is co-led by Daniel Posner (Department of Political Science, UCLA), Edward Miguel (Department of Economics, UC Berkeley), Brian Dillon (Evans School of Public Policy & Governance, University of Washington), and Amanda Robinson (Department of Political Science, Ohio State).
 The 2018 WGAPE Annual Meeting will be held on May 18th-19th at UCLA in Los Angeles, California.

-The meeting will begin on Friday mid-day, May 18th, and end mid-day on Saturday, May 19th.
-The meeting will be built around in-depth discussions of around seven to eight papers that are pre-circulated and expected to be read in advance (see an archive of papers from past WGAPE meetings).
+The meeting began on Friday mid-day, May 18th, and ended mid-day on Saturday, May 19th.
+Each meeting is built around in-depth discussions of around seven to eight papers that are pre-circulated and read in advance (see an archive of papers from past WGAPE meetings) by participants.
 Each submission that is selected will receive a one-hour discussion slot at the meeting.
 Presenters provide little more than a few brief, orienting comments before the floor is opened for discussion.